-Storm Arwen: LNER cancels trains as high winds hit UK
+Storm Arwen: LNER cancels trains as high winds lashes UK

 The firm runs the East Coast Main Line between London and Scotland.

-Network Rail said it would close the route north of Berwick-upon-Tweed from 17:00 GMT, and there could be further closures elsewhere on the route.
+Network Rail closed the route north of Berwick-upon-Tweed at 17:00 GMT, and warned there could be further closures elsewhere on the route.

 Police Scotland have warned people not to travel in areas covered by a Met Office red wind warning.